praveen-1101/To-Do-list/README.md

 # To-Do-list
 The To-Do List application is a simple and intuitive tool to manage tasks efficiently.
-It allows users to add, edit, mark as complete, and delete tasks, ensuring better productivity and organization.
+It allows users to add, edit, mark as complete, and delete tasks, ensuring better productivity and organization.<br><br>
 ## Features
 - Add new tasks.
 - Edit existing tasks.
 - Mark tasks as complete or incomplete.
 - Delete tasks.
-- Responsive design for mobile and desktop users.
+- Responsive design for mobile and desktop users.<br><br>
 ## Technologies Used
-- **Frontend**: HTML, CSS, JavaScript.
+- **Frontend**: HTML, CSS, JavaScript.<br><br>